30 Salesforce Consultant Interview Questions & Answers

 Events: Attending Salesforce events, whether they are community-hosted or official, are a great way to network with fellow Salesforce professionals, and also to hear from fantastic speakers about a broad range of related topics.
 Similar to blog posts but with deeper content, these will be entertaining and provide you with a great deal of value for a particular topic.

 15. Describe a use case for enabling the Person Accounts feature in Salesforce.

 Salesforce was built primarily as a B2B system, hence the fact that when you purchase Salesforce, you have Accounts & Contacts objects to mirror the setup of an organization.
 Salesforce extended the functionality of their platform to deal with B2C businesses, personal accounts allow you to access a new type of record (Which is actually a combination of the Accounts & Contacts objects), that can support a B2C business.

-Page Layouts – A common solution to an issue where two sets of users are using the same object, is to create a separate page layout.
-This has the huge advantage of giving them both independent personalization to the same object.
+Page Layouts: A common solution to an issue where two sets of users are using the same object, is to create a separate page layout.
+This has the huge advantage of giving them both independent personalization of the same object.
 The field in question could be removed from the Page Layout and voila!
 However, this would not remove the field from reports, still giving them access to it still.